tiepdotme/samwize.com/pages/quotes/programmer-quotes.md

 permalink: /programmers-quotes/
 ---

+> Complexity has the same impact on your codebase as compound interest has on your credit card balance.

 > Don’t worry if it doesn't work right.
 If everything did, you’d be out of a job.

 > The trouble with programmers is that you can never tell what a programmer is doing until it’s too late.